alexkeizer/phd-y1-review/notes/Draft V2.md

 After optimisation, the next phase will be to generate assembly from our optimised IR and, crucially, to verify that the generated assembly has the same semantics as the optimised IR.
 For maximum trust, we'd like to use authoritative models of the ISA semantics of whichever platform we are compiling for to give semantics to the assembly program.
 Sail ([[@armstrongISASemanticsARMv8a2019]]) provides such models: the Sail model for Arm-A is automatically derived from the official ASL reference, and their RISC-V model has been adopted by the RISC-V Foundation.
 We'll phrase the code generator in a similar way: by having fragments of compiler IR to match for, and corresponding fragments of assembly to rewrite them with.
 Still, code generation presents some unique challenges.
 Firstly, although the transformations themselves should be simpler, the Sail semantic model will be much larger than our handwritten LLVM semantics.
 Secondly, we have to deal with semantics of different languages (the compiler IR and the assembly language).
 It is likely that proof automation for code generation will thus need a slightly different design than proof automation for peephole optimisations.

->[!TODO]
->How do actual compilers do code gen?
-Is it just peephole-like transformations, or do they do something more sophisticated

 Finally, to model the semantics of LLVM IR in a modular way, we'd like to follow Zakowski et al. ([[@zakowskiModularCompositionalExecutable2021]]) and use interaction trees ([[@xiaInteractionTreesRepresenting2020]]).
 Unfortunately, interaction trees are *coinductive* in nature, to capture possibly non-terminating programs, and Lean currently lacks support for coinductive type.
 Therefore, I'd like to continue the work that I started in own master's thesis [[@keizerImplementingDefinitionalCo]], which is based on earlier work by Avigad et al. ([[@avigadDataTypesQuotients2019]]), and develop a Lean library for coinductive types.

-My core contribution is as follows:
+**My core contributions are as follows**:
-* A proof-producing translation validation tool for compiler optimizations, which works on a higher-level IR with relatively straightforward formalized semantics, but is able to analyse complex transformations.
+* A proof-producing translation validation tool for compiler optimizations, which works on a higher-level IR with relatively straightforward formalized semantics, but is able to analyse complex transformations, including side effects.
 * A proof-producing translation validation tool for code generation using large-scale authoritative ISA models.
 Here the transformations are relatively simple, but the complexity of the instruction semantics presents unique challenges.
 * Finally, we develop technical infrastructure needed for both of these tools in the form of coinductive types support in Lean.